 - Return postage using Australia Post Express Post

 Our innovative business approach has left us well prepared for the changed working conditions imposed during this difficult time.
-This allows us to continue to operate 24/7 in support of our customers, whilst remaining compliant with current NSW COVID-19 restrictions.
+This allows us to continue to operate 24/7 in support of our customers at home and abroad, whilst remaining compliant with current NSW COVID-19 restrictions.

 The Australian Department of Foreign Affairs & Trade (DFAT), along with various embassies and consulates, including for the UAE, Qatar and China, remain open to accept documents for authentication and legalisation.